 Note that tainting a resource for recreation may affect resources that depend on the newly tainted resource.
 For example, a DNS resource that uses the IP address of a server may need to be modified to reflect the potentially new IP address of a tainted server.
 The plan command will show this if this is the case.

-name argument is the name of the resource to mark as tainted.
+address argument is the address of the resource to mark as tainted.

 The command-line flags are all optional.
 The list of available flags are:

 -allow-missing- If specified, the command will succeed (exit code 0) even if the resource is missing.
 The command can still error, but only in critically erroneous cases.

 -backup=path- Path to the backup file.
 Defaults to